mayooear/langchain-supabase-website-chatbot/README.md

-# ChatGPT for Your Notion Knowledge Base
+# A ChatBot for Your Notion Knowledge Base

-Create a ChatGPT like experience over your Notion docs using Typescript, LangChain and Pinecone.
+Create a simple chatbot for question-answering your Notion knowledge base/docs using Openai, Typescript, LangChain and Pinecone.

 Tutorial video: